cjdd3b/django-chartwerk-docker/README.md

 docker-compose up
 ```

 Then just visit `127.0.0.1:8000/chartwerk` and it should be running.
-If debug mode is off, the app will prompt you for a password.
+The app will then prompt you to login in.
 The default username and password are both **admin**.

 Issues and next steps
 ---------------------

   - Deploying to ECS requires writing a v2 docker-compose file, plus additional configuration.
 Would be good to demo that.
-  - There seems to be an issue with the screenshotting functionality (ticket here)
+  - There seems to be an issue with the screenshotting functionality (see tickets)

 Questions?
 ----------